 Blog

-Data Profiling vs Data Cleansing – Key Differences, Use Cases & Importance in Current Business Environments
+Data Profiling vs. Data Cleansing – Key Differences, Use Cases & Importance in Current Business Environments

 At Data Ladder, we see data quality as a necessary, on-going process that must be integrated within and across systems and departments.
-Moreover, the control over data should be balanced out between IT and business users, for the latter is the true owner of customer data and therefore must be equipped with systems that can enable them to profile and clean data without relying on IT for data preparation.
+Moreover, we believe that the control over data should be balanced out between IT and business users, for the latter is the true owner of customer data and therefore must be equipped with systems that can enable them to profile and clean data without relying on IT for data preparation.

 Data profiling and data cleansing are the two fundamental functions or components of Data Ladder’s data quality management solution and the starting point of any data management initiative.
-Put simply, to fix your data, you must know what’s wrong with it.

-Data Profiling vs Data Cleansing – What’s the Key Difference?
+Data Profiling vs. Data Cleansing – What’s the Key Difference?

-Data cleansing is the second step after profiling.
-Once you identify the flaws within your data, you can take the steps necessary to clean the flaws.
-For instance, in the profiling phase, you discover that more than 100 of your records have phone numbers that are missing country codes.
-You can then write a rule within your DQM platform to insert country codes in all phone numbers missing them.
+Let’s say, during the profiling phase, you discover that more than 100 of your records have phone numbers that are missing country codes.
+You can then write a rule within your data quality management (DQM) platform to automatically insert country codes in all phone numbers missing them.

-Data profiling and data cleansing aren’t new concepts.
-However, they have largely been limited to manual processes within data management systems.
-For instance, data profiling has always been done by IT and data experts using a combination of formulas and codes to identify basic-level errors.
-The mere profiling process would take weeks to accomplish and even then, critical errors would be missed.
-Data cleansing was another nightmare.
-It could take months to clean up a database, including removing duplicates (with a very low accuracy rate).
-While these methods may have worked for simple data structures, it’s next to impossible to apply the same methods on modern data formats.
+While both data profiling and data cleansing are old concepts, they have largely been limited to manual processes within data management systems.
+Traditionally, data profiling has always been done by IT and data experts using a combination of formulas and codes to identify basic-level errors.
+However, this way, the mere profiling process could take weeks to complete and even then, some critical errors would be missed.

 Data profiling workflow via Microsoft Visual Studio